 We were holidaying in Tuscany near the hill top village of Montepulciano surrounded by vineyards.
 So we wanted to find an elegant wine tour and a lunch with wine pairing.
 We booked the Avignonesi wine tour and lunch for my husbands 50th birthday celebration.
-As wineries in Italy go this is a fabulous one.
+As wineries in Italy go this is a fabulous one, so if you are looking for things to do in Tuscany for foodies, read on!

 As our kids are fully fledged adults we went a step further and hired 3 old Alpha Romeos and had a stylish drive to the vineyard.
 We headed off to the winery near Montepulciano with the sun on our faces and the wind in our hair…